praveensamca/raspberry/README.md

 Monisha , Lashmika Listen , Message from Praveen

-lashmika , get up , eat and study and watch movie
+lashmika , today we have keyboard class , complete all the class

 send me message WhatsApp and getting this message